Plex Pros: Upgrade and save 20% on a Lifetime Plex Pass this week only. Learn More

 While you use Plex, we may collect information about you and the devices you use.
 This page describes the data we may collect and allows you to opt-out of providing certain pieces of information to us.

 Like other online services, Plex collects and stores information about you.
-Having this information helps us improve our services, communicate with you, provide offers to you, and make informed decisions about where to invest our resources.
+Having this information helps us provide and improve our services, communicate with you, provide offers to you, and make informed decisions about where to invest our resources.

 We also store information that tells us how you learned about Plex when you signed up or purchased a subscription (ex: you clicked on an ad in Google search results, or came in via an email promotion).